SheffieldDFG/sheffield-data-sources/README.md

 MySociety's mapit project has boundaries for Sheffield and its various subdivisions. https://mapit.mysociety.org/area/2537.html
 Generally in WKT, KML, and GeoJSON formats.

+A nice person on the internet has made lots of the boundaries available in other formats.
+Here are the LSOA for each Local Authority Districts in England: https://github.com/martinjc/UK-GeoJSON/tree/master/json/statistical/eng/lsoa_by_lad

+Sheffield has GSS code `E08000019`.

 ## A note about coordinates